gin66/FastAccelStepper/README.md

 ## ISSUES

-* Speed changes at very low speed with high acceleration values are not always performed
+* Speed changes at very low speed with high acceleration values are not always performed ==> Actually even worse.
+The setSpeed/setAcceleration functions overwrite live values for ramp generation.
+		Better to not change speed/acceleration for now !
 * Queue is filled too much, which cause slow response to speed/acceleration changes
 * esp32: getCurrentPosition() does not take into account the current pulses, because the pulse counter is not read